DhrumanGupta/WizemenZoomLinks/README.md

 # WizemenZoomLinks
 [FINISHED]
-Just put in your password and email in the variables.
-Run the script and there will be meetings.txt in your downloads

 This will get all your zoom meetings, so you dont have to login every time

+Install the zip file from github.
+Unpack it.
+Fill in your wizemen credentials in /driver/credentials.txt

+You simply have to run bot.exe (located in your unpacked folder).
+A console should pop up, READ IT for current status.